TutorKidsDad/Esp32/ESP32_ESP8266-Passing_Input/README.md

-# ESP32/ESP8266 Web-Based Servo Controller with Colorful Interface
+# ESP32/ESP8266 Web-Based Input Controller with Colorful Interface

-This project demonstrates how to create a web-based interface for controlling servos or collecting user inputs using an ESP32 or ESP8266 microcontroller.
-The web interface includes colorful, modern HTML forms for entering string, integer, and float values, which can then be processed by the ESP to control hardware like servos.
+This project demonstrates how to create a web-based interface for collecting user inputs using an ESP32 or ESP8266 microcontroller.
+The web interface includes colorful, modern HTML forms for entering string, integer, and float values, which can then be processed by the ESP to control hardware.

 ## Features

-- **ESP32/ESP8266 WiFi Connectivity**: Connects the ESP32/ESP8266 to a local WiFi network to enable remote control via a web interface.
+- **ESP32/ESP8266 WiFi Connectivity**: Automatically connects the ESP32/ESP8266 to a local Wi-Fi network using a captive portal for easy configuration.
 - **Colorful HTML Form**: A visually appealing, responsive web page with input fields for string, integer, and float values.
 - **Non-blocking Asynchronous Web Server**: Ensures smooth performance even with multiple requests.
 - **Error Handling**: 404 pages are handled gracefully.